thiagocapuano/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

        });
 ```

-REPLY A reply from Waves network returns as a line containing the entire past transaction.
+RESPONSE A response from Waves network returns as a line containing the entire past transaction.

 ERRORS